Solomons Dragon Boat Festival

-We are excited to introduce two new divisions at the 2023 Solomons Dragon Boat Festival.
+We introduced two new divisions at the 2023 Solomons Dragon Boat Festival.
 These divisions fit well within the mission of our parent organization, SMCR.

 Our community teams make up the bulk of our current boats.
 These are typically local businesses and special interest groups.

 We were proud to introduce the Paradragon division in 2023 for teams with adaptive sports needs.

 We had our first official Breast Cancer Survivors division in 2023.
 We'll be excited to welcome these teams back to Solomons!

 All timing is approximate and is dependent on conditions.